-Year One
+YEAR ONE

-Quarter One Credits
+Quarter One C redits

 HO 130, Emergency Medical Technician Program 10

-Total Credits 10
+Total Credits .
+10

 Year One Total 10

 Grand Total 10

-EPC: 364

 Nursing Assistant (NA)

 Endorsements are provided in selected Professional-Technical Programs consisting of less than 20 credit hours and are designed to provide basic entry-level skills.
 The Nursing Assistant program provides training in basic nursing care under state and federal guidelines.
 Students who successfully complete the program will be eligible to take the Washington State Nursing Assistant Competency Exam.
+Nursing Assistant students' grades are determined by a total points system for each section of coursework.
+Seventy-five percent (75%) is required on each section to pass the course, with exception of skills testing, which is graded on a pass/fail system.

 Certificate available at/via: [Walla Walla] [Clarkston] [Online (partial)]